Self-reliance and sustainability in the 21st century.

 I have read numerous articles published pertaining to our canine friends but rarely do I find anything written about homesteading with dogs in remote areas.
 Our dogs are a very important factor in our homesteading happiness and certain considerations need to be made for them.
 I have read articles about different breeds of dogs used as working dogs on a homestead and I have published topics on adoption, veterinary care and life with dogs.
 This particular topic pertains to living remote with our dogs where the hazards they face are far different than other living conditions.

 As a result of one of the articles I wrote about responsible pet adoption I had a request from the owner of Rocky ’The Rocket’ Montana to include that article in a book he was writing.
 I was honored and happy to oblige and the book is now published as an e-book under the title of “Memoir of an Abandoned Basset Hound”, by Rocky ’The Rocket’ Montana.
 Is well written with its humorous and tender moments from the perspective of a rescued basset hound.
-The book is available by going to www.rockytherocket.com, if interested.
+The book is available by going to www.rockytherocket.com

 This subject is about remote living and making considerations for our canine companions within a remote living lifestyle.
 In the 16+ years we have lived remotely in our mountain cabin, we have observed some pet owners which have not always exercised good judgment when it comes to the safety and protection of their pets.
 We have predators that view dogs as an easy food source and will specifically target them.
 For those who falsely believe that their pet can hold its own against wild predators they should rethink that idea.
 Some owners allow their dogs to run loose and when that happens the chance of a dangerous encounter greatly increases.
 We have coyotes, lynx, bobcat, wolves, bear, mountain lion, and raptors that will prey on dogs given an opportunity.
 Opening the door to let your dog out to go potty and not watching them is a risky chance for a disaster.
 The dog can easily be distracted by a rabbit or deer and give chase never to be seen again.
 We heard of one pet that was stomped to death by a deer while pursuing it.
 We watched a doe deer chase down a coyote that had gone after her fawn landing on its back with all four hooves.
 It gave that coyote a good stomping and pet owners should not assume their pet has any advantage in a wild animal encounter.
 If not killed outright your beloved pet can also be seriously injured.